EOF mean in <stdio.h>?This issue has been automatically converted from the original issue lists and some formatting may not have been preserved.

 the stream is associated with.
 In System V, for example, one will almost always

-on a terminal, and almost never on a plain
+get more data on reading past EOF on a terminal, and almost never on a plain

 file.
 This violates the principle of device-independent behavior.

 I believe the System V behavior is wrong.
-Whenever feof
+Whenever feof would return nonzero,

-should return EOF
+getc should return EOF.

-is made sticky as I suggest, but surprisingly
+Some old code will break if EOF is made sticky as I suggest, but surprisingly

 little.
 When we made it sticky in v10 UNIX, we had to change exactly one